 A highly ranked Russian official, Boris Kusenov, his wife and daughter defect to America.
 Hoped to be a boon for their efforts battling the Cold War with Russia, the Americans soon find out that they have more to deal with than first thought, with Kusenov being less than cooperative, especially in regards to anything to do with a known leak in the French government, codenamed "Topaz", which has seen top secret files leaked to those in Moscow.
 On discovering an agreement between the Russians and Cubans, agent Nordstrom enlists the aid of his friend, and French Intelligence Agent, André Devereaux, who, at this time, is accompanying his daughter Michele on her honeymoon with journalist Francois Picard.
 André accepts, but his wife Nicole is worried for him.
 After managing to get ahold of some seriously damning papers from the visiting Cuban official Rico Parra, sneakily of course, a concerned Devereaux jets off to Cuba and catches up with his mistress Juanita de Cordoba, who is now secretly involved with a local underground movement while also being involved in another way with Parra.
 He finds out and kills Juanita.
 Ever the jet setter, Devereaux is now off home to Paris to get to the bottom of this whole leak problem.
 Michele wants to reconcile her parents.
 Nicole cheats André after his Cuban affair with the leader of the spy-ring "Topaz", Jacques Granville.
 Francois goes on, to find out, who is "Topaz", and he interrogates N.A.T.O. official Henri Jarre.
 A short time later, Michèle finds the murdered Jarré, and Francois is missing.

 In 1962, the highly ranked Russian intelligence officer Boris Kusenov defects to the United States of America with his wife and his daughter under the protection of C.I.A.
 Agent Michael Nordstrom.
-In Washington, D.C., Boris discloses the Russian movement in Cuba, and Nordstrom asks the French Agent and his friend André Devereaux to get further documents from the Cuban leader Rico Parra using his anti-American corrupt secretary Luis Uribe.
-Then Devereaux travels to Cuba to get additional evidence of the Cuban missiles with his mistress Juanita de Cordoba.
+In Washington, D.C., Boris discloses the Russian movement in Cuba, and Nordstrom asks the French agent and his friend, André Devereaux to get further documents from Cuban leader, Rico Parra using his anti-American corrupt secretary Luis Uribe.
+Devereaux then travels to Cuba to get additional evidence of the Cuban missiles with his mistress, Juanita de Cordoba.
 When Devereaux returns, he receives orders from the French government to return to France to explain his participation in Cuba.
 However, Nordstrom schedules a meeting of Devereaux with Boris, and the ex-K.G.B. official tells him about "Topaz", the codename for a group of French officials in high circles who work for the Soviet Union.
-Further, he tells that the French N.A.T.O. representative Henri Jarre is the second in the chain of command of the spy ring "Topaz", leaking classified information to the Soviets, and the head of spies in known only by the codename of "Columbine".
-Devereaux realizes that he cannot reveal the truth before finding who the traitor is.
+Further, he tells that the French NATO representative, Henri Jarre, is N°.
+2 in the chain of command of the spy ring "Topaz", leaking classified information to the Soviets, and the head of spies is known only by the codename, "Columbine".
+Devereaux realises he can't reveal the truth before finding who the traitor is.

-In New York City, André entrusts a familiar contact, a Hatian immigrant and former French secret agent named Philippe Dubois (Roscoe Lee Browne), who currently runs a local flower shop in Harlem, to get hold of some seriously damaging papers concerning Soviet plans in Cuba from the visiting Cuban official Rico Parra (John Vernon playing a Fidel Castro-esq character).
-Parra is in New York to appear at the United Nations and stays at the Cuban consulate in Harlem to show solidarity with "the masses".
-Dubois, taking the identity of a black journalist from Ebony, sneaks into the embassy (which is seething with visitors and surrounded by an enthusiastic mob), manages to take photos of some of the documents and then runs away, chased by Cuban revolutionaries.
+In New York City, André entrusts a familiar contact, a former French secret agent named Philippe Dubois (Roscoe Lee Browne), who currently runs a local flower shop in Harlem, to get hold of some seriously damaging papers concerning Soviet plans in Cuba from the visiting Cuban official Rico Parra (John Vernon playing a Fidel Castro-esq character).
+Parra is in New York to appear at the United Nations and stays at the Cuban consulate in Harlem at the local Hotel Theresa to show solidarity with "the masses".
+Dubois, taking the identity of a black journalist from Ebony, sneaks into the embassy (which is seething with visitors and surrounded by an enthusiastic mob), with a little help from a Cuban diplomat named Luis Uribe (Don Randolph), manages to take photos of some of the documents and then runs away, chased by Cuban revolutionaries.
 While cunningly dodging away, Dubois shams bumping into and overthrowing André Devereaux, who was watching events from the other side of the street, and slips the camera into his hand.
-A Cuban guard helps André to get up, stares at him, and lets him go.
-Dubois manages to escape from his Cuban persuers and returns to his job at working in his flower shop.
+A Cuban guard, named Hernandez (Carlos Rivas) helps André to get up, stares at him, and lets him go.
+Dubois manages to escape from his Cuban pursuers and returns to his job at working in his flower shop.

-After examinting the photos, Devereaux confirms that the Soviets are secretly transporting and placing nuclear missiles in Cuba.
+After examining the photos, Devereaux confirms that the Soviets are secretly transporting and placing nuclear missiles in Cuba.
 Devereaux, unheeding of his wife's fear and jealousy, jets off to Cuba to find out more details.
 He catches up with his Cuban mistress Juanita de Cordoba (Karin Dor), widow to a former first-hour wealthy "hero of the Revolution", and herself now leader of the local underground resistance network: she acts undercover and collects information as Parra's lover.
 André, on arriving, finds Parra leaving Juanita's mansion.
 During a scene of intimacy in the mansion, Devereaux asks her to somehow take photos of the missiles as they are unloaded from Russian boats at the harbor.
-But Juanita's people are arrested and tortured, while Parra's man, during a big mass rally held during a lengthy speech of the "leader màximo" recognizes André's face from the incident in front of the hotel.
+But Juanita's people, Mr. and Mrs. Mendoza, are arrested and tortured, while Parra's right hand man Hernandez, during a big mass rally held during a lengthy speech of the "leader màximo" recognizes André's face from the incident in front of the hotel.

-Parra, who has heard from the maimed and tortured female underground member that Juanita is their leader, confronts Juanita and, hugging her in his arms, shoots her to save her from being tortured to death.
+Parra, who has heard from the maimed and tortured Mrs. Mendoza that Juanita is their leader, leads a squad of Cuban soldiers to the mansion where he confronts Juanita and, hugging her in his arms, shoots her to save her from being tortured to death.

 In one of the film's most memorable shots, Juanita is seen from overhead, her dress spreading out on the floor like a bloodstain (although it is purple not red) on the big black-and-white pavement tiles, as she collapses.